dd9jn/rfc4880bis/crypto-refresh.md

 1. The sender creates a message.

-2. The sending OpenPGP generates a random number to be used as a session key for this message only.
+2. The sending OpenPGP implementation generates a random session key for this message only.

 3. The session key is encrypted using each recipient's public key.
    These "encrypted session keys" start the message.

-4. The sending OpenPGP encrypts the message using the session key, which forms the remainder of the message.
+4. The sending OpenPGP implementation encrypts the message using the session key, which forms the remainder of the message.

-5. The receiving OpenPGP decrypts the session key using the recipient's private key.
+5. The receiving OpenPGP implementation decrypts the session key using the recipient's private key.

-6. The receiving OpenPGP decrypts the message using the session key.
+6. The receiving OpenPGP implementation decrypts the message using the session key.
    If the message was compressed, it will be decompressed.

-With symmetric-key encryption, an object may be encrypted with a symmetric key derived from a passphrase (or other shared secret), or a two-stage mechanism similar to the public-key method described above in which a session key is itself encrypted with a symmetric algorithm keyed from a shared secret.
+When using symmetric-key encryption, a similar process as described above is used, but the session key is encrypted with a symmetric algorithm derived from a shared secret.

 Both digital signature and confidentiality services may be applied to the same message.
 First, a signature is generated for the message and attached to the message.
 Then the message plus signature is encrypted using a symmetric session key.
-Finally, the session key is encrypted using public-key encryption and prefixed to the encrypted block.
+Finally, the session key is encrypted and prefixed to the message.

 ## Authentication via Digital Signature